raisercostin/mucommander-2/README.md

 Please refer to the 'license.txt' file bundled with muCommander.

 muCommander uses the following great third party works :

+- the Maven tool released under the Apache License.
+ Maven can be found at http://maven.apache.org .

 - the Ant library released under the Apache License.
  Ant can be found at http://ant.apache.org .